Skip to content

 Remove-JIMMatchingRule -ConnectedSystemId 1 -Id 5 -Force

-Per-Sync-Rule Matching Rules
+Per-Synchronisation-Rule Matching Rules

 Get-JIMSyncRuleMatchingRule

-Retrieves matching rules for a specific synchronisation rule.
+Retrieves matching rules for a specific Synchronisation Rule.

 Syntax